andrewcbuensalida/nifi-etl-mysql-mongo-redis-cassandra-module-17-mit/Activity 17.4 Nifi Redis/instructions.md

-In this activity, you will use the Redis and NiFi installations from Mini-Lesson 17.5 to create an ETL pipeline that will populate your database with the current date and time.
+In this activity, you will use the Redis and NiFi installations from Mini-Lesson 17.5 to create an ETL pipeline that will populate your redis database with the current date and time from nifi.

 `docker network create NifiNetwork`